 The weather cleared quickly up though, and we had beautiful weather once at the beach.

 The short boat ride takes you the through the mangroves and is actually very pleasant.

-There is a small private beach managed partly by Anahita Four Seasons and partly by the Ile aux Cerfs golf club and that is where we went.
+There is a small private beach managed partly by Anahita Four Seasons and partly by the very famous Ile aux Cerfs golf club and that is where we went.
 It is called Flibustier.
 There are a couple of other possibilities on the island: One is Masala, an Indian restaurant.
 The other is called Paul et Virginie.